casey/just/README.md

 ### Adding and Removing Environment Variables

-By default, environment variables which are exported or unexported in the `justfile` are included in the cache key.
-Environment variables exported outside the `justfile` and inherited by `just` are not included.
+By default, environment variables which are exported or unexported in the `justfile` are included in the cache key, and environment variables exported outside the `justfile` and inherited by `just` are not included.

 Environment variables can be added or removed from the cache key using